Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

     ./iotdm_edison_sample
     ```

-5. To apply the new image on your Edison device use the ScheduleFirmwareUpdateAsync in the IoT Hub .NET Service SDK or the JobClient\#scheduleFirmwareUpdate in the Node.js service SDK.
+5. To submit the firmware update job and monitor its progress, use the Node.js [device management sample UI](https://acom-sandbox.azurewebsites.net/en-us/documentation/articles/iot-hub-device-management-ui-sample/).
+You can run this sample on either Windows or Linux and it requires Node.js 6.1.0 or greater.
 As the packageURI parameter use "file:////home/root/edison.zip" (note the 4 backslashes is intentional)

-    After the firmware has been applied and the machine reboots, you can prepare your machine to accept a new firmware job by typing the following commands:
+    After the firmware has been applied and the machine reboots, the iotdm\_edison\_sample application will automatically run as a service and reconnect to Azure IoT Hub.
+To verify that the iotdm\_edison\_sample is running in the background type the following command:

     ```
-    killall iotdm_edison_sample
-    ./iotdm_edison_sample
+    ps | grep iotdm
     ```

 [Setup your IoT hub]: https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md